 Those who want to go further on this topic may appreciate Clay Shirky's Group as User: Flaming and the Design of Social Software, which treats the specific problem of "flaming", or inappropriate communication.
 The essay presents it as an instance of the economic problem of the tragedy of the commons.
 Although this is far-fetched, it highlights the role played by egoism in flaming.
 Identifying egoism as a root cause of flaming makes it clear that some solutions such as Netiquette will not give satisfying results if used alone.

 However, I disagree about a key part of the essay concerning the source of the current issue.
 I think the main reason why current discussion group engines are so vulnerable to flaming is not software designers, but the technical difficulty of implementing solutions inside the paradigm of mailing lists (which is what Shirky talks about).

 With the development of computers, the need for software grew.
 Software production started to require important resources and investments in the 1960s.
 Edsger Dijkstra observed this phenomenon as early as 1972 (The Humble Programmer, Communications of the ACM):

-The software industry surpassed 400 billion US$ in 2013.
+The software industry was already above 930 billion US$/year in 2020.
 Software is thankfully a non-rivalrous good.
 This should have resulted in abundant quality software, but economics and politics decided differently.
 How could the talent needed to write quality software be secured?
 When software couldn't keep being simply bundled with hardware, proprietary software appeared.